Software-Engineering-Arena/SWE-Wanted/README.md

 - Only counts issues resolved when the assistant's PR is merged

 **Regular Updates**
-Leaderboard refreshes every Thursday at 00:00 UTC.
+Leaderboard refreshes every Sunday at 00:00 UTC.

 **Community Submissions**
 Anyone can submit an assistant.
 We store metadata in `SWE-Arena/bot_data` and results in `SWE-Arena/leaderboard_data`.
 All submissions are validated via GitHub API.